Envío gratuito en pedidos superiores a 100 dólares.

 Best Nappies For Toddlers

-Toddler cloth diapers need to be durable and easy to adjust for active babies.
-They should also offer good leak protection and comfort.
-Many brands design these nappies with stronger fabrics and multiple diaper inserts for longer use.
+Toddler cloth diapers need to be strong and easy to adjust for active kids.
+They should also provide good leak protection and comfort.
+Many brands use stronger fabrics and offer multiple inserts for longer use.
 Popular models include:

 • Thirsties Duo Wrap – reliable and easy to clean, great for toddlers.